 Abutting drain reserves (Crown or Freehold) are shown with the Plan number and labelled ‘DRAIN’.

-Where an abuttal is the subject of a Strata Scheme; the Strata or Survey-Strata Plan number should be placed (in brackets and prefixed) under the DP number under the parent lot number for the abuttal.
+Where an abuttal is the subject of a Strata Titles or Community Titles Scheme; the Scheme Plan number should be placed (in brackets and prefixed) under the DP number under the parent lot number for the abuttal.

-To allow most of the existing lots described as part lots (as a result of road excisions etc.) to be captured as digital Titles in SmartRegister it was necessary for them to be captured as whole lot Titles endorsed with an exclusion notation (e.g. excludes road shown on CP1234).
-These same lots were also converted en masse in the spatial database to be shown as whole lots.
+To allow most of the existing lots described as part lots (as a result of road excisions etc.) to be captured as digital Titles, it was necessary for them to be captured as whole lot Titles endorsed with an exclusion notation (e.g. excludes road shown on CP1234).
+These same lots were also all converted in the spatial database to be shown as whole lots.

-New Deposited Plans should show these lots (i.e. former part lots that have been captured in SmartRegister as whole lots), as whole lots, where they exist as abuttals.
+New Deposited Plans should show these lots (i.e. former part lots that have been captured as whole lots), as whole lots, where they exist as abuttals.

-To enable Freehold Titles that exist over lots/locations depicted on the various types of Crown Plans and diagrams to be captured in SmartRegister it has been necessary for Landgate to allocate them a Deposited Plan (DP) number.
-The table in SPP-02 Searching Landgate Records Section 5indicates the number ranges allocated to each Plan or diagram type.
+To enable Freehold Titles that exist over lots/locations depicted on the various types of Crown Plans and Diagrams to be captured in the registrations system, it has been necessary for Landgate to allocate them a Deposited Plan (DP) number.
+The table in SPP-02 Searching Landgate Records Section 5 indicates the number ranges allocated to each Plan or Diagram type.

-In remote areas it is often required to depict a small parcel at the end of a long traverse.
-It is necessary to depict the entire survey at scale (parcel and traverse) with suitable enlargements for the small parcel.
+It is often required to depict a parcel at the end of a long traverse in remote areas.
+In such cases, the entire survey at scale (parcel and traverse) is to be depicted with suitable enlargements for the parcel.